openpassphrase/opp/docs/source/configuration.rst

     **Default:**    300
     ============    =======

+    **Example:**

+    | ``exp_delta = 3600``

     This is the value in **seconds** that determines when the JWT will expire starting from issue time.
 After expiration, the token will not be accepted and users will have to login to generate a new token.
-It is also used in a similar manner by the web app UI endpoints to epxire the user's login session.

-    **Example:**

-    | ``exp_delta = 3600``
+    .. note:: This setting does not affect the web app session expiration.
+        By design, sessions expire immediately upon closing the browser.